 Section 2.
 The Executive Committee of the Commission shall have the authority to establish special committees.

 Section 3.
-The Executive Committee of the Commission shall have the power to propose a meeting agenda and make recommendations for the operation of the Commission, which include setting a consent agenda prior to commission meetings.
+The Executive Committee of the Commission shall have the power to propose a meeting agenda and make recommendations for the operation of the Commission, which include setting a consent agenda prior to Commission meetings.

 Section 4.
 A majority of the members of the Executive Committee shall constitute a quorum.